-Many of the built-in materials in the Material Library already define the refractive index as a function of the refractive index, using empirical data compiled from scientific literature.
+Many of the built-in materials in the Optical Material Library already define the refractive index as a function of the vacuum wavelength, using empirical data compiled from scientific literature.
 You can also enter user-defined expressions in which the vacuum wavelength or frequency appears explicitly.
+Whenever you specify the refractive index, you can choose whether the index is absolute (relative to vacuum) or relative (to air at a given reference temperature and pressure).